-Student was on SAP Warning Status the previous trimester he/she attended, he/she did not reach the minimum SAP program requirements, and he/she successfully appealed his/her SAP Suspension Status.
+Student was on SAP Warning Status the previous trimester attended, the student did not reach the minimum SAP program requirements, and successfully appealed the SAP Suspension Status.

 4. SAP Suspension

 Student has not met the minimum SAP requirements while on SAP Probation Status the previously attempted trimester and is disqualified from receiving financial aid.